marcinstodolny/Ask-mate/README.md

 ## Project Overview

-ASK MATE is Q&A web application developed by Marcin Szkurłat, Marcin Stodolny, and Tomek Citko.
-It is built using Flask, Python, JavaScript, HTML, CSS, and PostgreSQL, and follows agile development methodologies, structured into three sprints.
+ASK MATE is a Q&A web application built using Flask, Python, JavaScript, HTML, CSS, and PostgreSQL.
+It follows agile development methodologies and is structured into three sprints.

 ## Usage